Aleph-Alpha/pharia-kernel-sdk-py/docs/source/04-how_to.md

 A message stream tries to model a conversation as a sequence of messages.
 In a stream there is only one active message at a time.
 You can write text to the message stream using a writer, which is passed into the Skill.
-The Kernel takes care of translating the interactions with the writer into Server-Sent-Events.
+The Engine takes care of translating the interactions with the writer into Server-Sent-Events.
 Each message has a begin and an end, which can be indicated by [writer.begin_message](https://pharia-skill.readthedocs.io/en/latest/references.html#pharia_skill.MessageWriter.begin_message) and [writer.end_message](https://pharia-skill.readthedocs.io/en/latest/references.html#pharia_skill.MessageWriter.begin_message) respectively.
 Between these, you can iteratively append text with [writer.append_to_message](https://pharia-skill.readthedocs.io/en/latest/references.html#pharia_skill.MessageWriter.append_to_message)
 When ending the message, you can provide an optional, arbitrary payload.